p4rkerw/Muto_Wilson_NComm_2020/README.md

 The bioRxiv preprint can be found [here](https://doi.org/10.1101/2020.06.14.151167)

-Raw fastq files and count tables can be found in GEO: <br/>
+Raw fastq files and count tables can be found in GEO or Human Cell Atlas at the links below.
+Note that there are two different sequencing configurations for the snATAC libraries.
+Samples 1-3 have an I1 index file, whereas samples 4-5 do not.
+The I1 index files are not needed to run cellranger-atac count on samples 4-5.
+Index sequences used for demultplexing are printed in the header lines of R1 and R2.
+R1 and R3 contain the paired-end reads and R2 contains the cell barcode information.  <br/>
 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE151302 <br/>
 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE131882

-[snATAC barcodes](https://github.com/p4rkerw/Muto_Wilson_NComm_2020/blob/master/snATAC_prep/atac_barcodes.csv) and [snRNA barcodes](https://github.com/p4rkerw/Muto_Wilson_NComm_2020/blob/master/snRNA_prep/rna_barcodes.csv) used for the final analysis can be found in this github repository

 Raw sequencing files and metadata can also be found on the Human Cell Atlas data portal <br/>
-However, this repository does not have the snATAC index fastq, which are only available in GSE151302: <br/>
 https://data.humancellatlas.org/explore/projects/2af52a13-65cb-4973-b513-39be38f2df3f

+[snATAC barcodes](https://github.com/p4rkerw/Muto_Wilson_NComm_2020/blob/master/snATAC_prep/atac_barcodes.csv) and [snRNA barcodes](https://github.com/p4rkerw/Muto_Wilson_NComm_2020/blob/master/snRNA_prep/rna_barcodes.csv) used for the final analysis can be found in this github repository

 Finalized R objects can be visualized interactively or downloaded from the cellxgene [website](https://cellxgene.cziscience.com/collections/9b02383a-9358-4f0f-9795-a891ec523bcc).
 The snATAC object only includes the gene activity "RNA" assay and does not have a raw or normalized peak count matrix.